 New Members Welcome

-Anyone thinking about joining our sailing club and learning to sail with us will be very welcome any weekend from April to October.
-We will show you around the club, give you a welcome pack, talk about training and arrange a taster session where you will have the chance to try out sailing for about one hour.
+Anyone thinking about joining our sailing club and learning to sail with us will be welcome to call in to the club any weekend from April to October.
+We will show you around the club, talk about training and arrange a taster session where you will have the chance to try out sailing for about one hour.
 There is no charge for this.

-Students will need a close fitting wet suit, neoprene shoes or boots and thermal shirt or fleece.
+Students will need to buy a close fitting wet suit, covering body arms and legs, neoprene boots, thermal shirt or fleece and a spray top.

-Please e-mail our Training Coordinator Ant Woodyer ([email protected])
+Please e-mail our Training Coordinator Anthony Woodyer ([email protected])

 GENERAL ADVICE TO STUDENTS